Federal Work Study Policies

 |Level||Credits||On-Site (Excluding ASC)||ASC/Off-Site|

-Awards and pay rates are based on credits that have been passed as of the quarter of employment plus any transfer credits.
+Awards and pay rates are based on credits that have been passed as of the semester of employment plus any transfer credits.
 Credits in progress will not be taken into account.

 When a student has limited need, the award given may be less than in the above table.
 As a result, the student may have to work fewer hours per week.
 For example, a student who only has unmet need of $1,500 will not be awarded $2,000 of FWS but rather $1,500.

-Any unused Federal Work Study awards may be carried forward and earned in subsequent quarters.
-However, future awards should not be earned in a current quarter without exception approval from the Federal Work Study Coordinator.
+Any unused Federal Work Study awards may be carried forward and earned in subsequent semesters.
+However, future awards should not be earned in a current semester without exception approval from the Federal Work Study Coordinator.

 Upon successful completion and processing of the required paperwork for employment as a Federal Work Study student, the FWS Coordinator will send an Acknowledgment Letter.
 The letter will state the student’s start date, hourly pay rate, total award amount, and other pertinent information at the time of its writing.

-Acknowledgment letters may be revised at any time during the quarter should there be a change in the student’s FWS award, pay rate, or start date.
+Acknowledgment letters may be revised at any time during the semester should there be a change in the student’s FWS award, pay rate, or start date.

 While working as a Resident Assistant does not disqualify a student from the Federal Work Study Program, there are special limitations for Resident Assistants working concurrently in FWS positions.
 Resident Assistants are only allowed to work at an FWS position if: